Christian Anxiety. That should be an oxymoron, right?

 Is Christian Anxiety a thing?
 Yes, good Christians can get anxious

 But before you judge yourself too harshly, remember this: God knows your fear, that’s why he addresses it biblically more than 365 times.
-Every day you can read how normal you are for needing help and reassurance and how much he wants to comfort you.
+Every day you can read how normal you are for needing help and reassurance and how much he wants to comfort and deliver you.

 Your anxiety is a shared struggle, not a shameful secret